 Customers want to help themselves when possible

 75% of consumers find it important for brands to offer them a fully self-service customer care option to answer their questions (Emplifi)

 Key takeaway: When it comes to CX, brands must adjust to their customers, not the other way around.
 Determine how you can best adapt your CX design to cater to customer preferences and patterns.

 Superior customer care reinforces excellent CX

-Emerging technologies play an increasingly prominent role
+AI and emerging technologies play an increasingly prominent role

-Customers expect more and more from your agents
+Customers expect knowledgeable agents

 Organize your teams to ensure CX is given top priority

 The right customer experience platform should help brands better understand customers as they navigate their journeys.
-It can also empower teams to improve their marketing, commerce, and customer care experiences across different channels and enable the brand to stand out from the crowd as a CX leader.
+It can also empower teams to improve their marketing, commerce, and care experiences across different channels and enable the brand to stand out from the crowd as a CX leader.